Oghma-Infinium/Vagabond/README.md

 *Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

-## Removing the Modlist
-Simply delete the folder.
-Congratulations, you have uninstalled Vagabond.

 ## FAQ
 - Q: How do I wait?
 - A: Open tween menu (tab menu) first.